agda/cubical/Cubical/Algebra/CONTRIBUTING.md

   3. Operations: Non-propositional operations on the carrier, such as the multiplication and unit for a monoid.
   4. Properties of the operations: for example, the associativity and unit laws for a monoid.

-  We separate 2 and 4 because it makes it easier to avoid redundant assumptions of `isSet` in complex algebraic structures or to drop this assumption when it is not needed.
+  We separate (ii) and (iv) because it makes it easier to avoid redundant assumptions of `isSet` in complex algebraic structures or to drop this assumption when it is not needed.
 As an example illustrating our naming conventions, we would give the following definitions building up the universe of monoids.